techidaily/site-activate-lock/source/_posts/3-effective-ways-to-unlock-icloud-account-without-password-from-iphone-15-pro-max-by-drfone-ios.md

 ![complete](https://images.wondershare.com/drfone/guide/remove-apple-id-8.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eMEJvwMM0vk?si=EQF_jo_4u9v5iJ_C" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As we have seen, different methods of how to fix iCloud lock are available to choose from.
 The method you chose will solely depend on your own preferences.
 The various methods as we have seen have their own advantages and disadvantages.
 Some will delete your entire data while some will charge you a particular amount.
 What you should always keep in mind is the fact that you can fix iCloud lock at your own will and wish.
 You no longer have to be worried about being locked out of your iCloud account.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YB7Ou4-iKVM?si=7Fq8iUwI8voccMLx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Unlock iCloud Activation Lock and iCloud Account On Apple iPhone 15 Pro Max?